openmindculture/blog-draft-audit-chrome-extension/blog-draft-audit-chrome-extension/README.md

   - Interval updates every 30 seconds
   - MutationObserver for link changes

+### Disclaimer, Privacy and Security

+This software is provided for free "as is" without any warranty.
+Use at your own risk!
+According to an automated GitHub Copilot security audit, this is a privacy-respecting, secure extension, safe to use, that conforms to the [Chrome Extension Security Best Practices](https://developer.chrome.com/docs/extensions/mv3/security/).

+### Issues and Contribution

+Source code, issues and bug tracker are on GitHub at [openmindculture/blog-draft-audit-chrome-extension](https://github.com/openmindculture/blog-draft-audit-chrome-extension), feel welcome to open pull requests to improve this plugin!

 ## Usage

 1. Navigate to any Substack post editor (e.g., `https://yoursubstack.substack.com/publish/post/...`)